buczaks/MyOlivero_unbound/README.md

   core/olivero theme so you can rip, shred, redesign, remove or add to it any way you desire.
 - Place this theme package in /themes/custom and install as usual from the admin/appearance page.
 MyOlivero is not a subtheme and does not require a base theme.
-- Font preload was unnecessary and has been removed eliminating a load error.
-- navigation.js was erring when display size changed.
-This error has been eliminated.

 ## REQUIREMENTS

 - Drupal 10
 - This theme requires no modules or themes outside of Drupal 10 core.

 ## INSTALLATION